kbass40/Online-Banking-System/README.md

 1. In one terminal, do the command `python Model/WebServer/backend.py`
 2. In a second terminal window, do the command `python Model/Microservice/Microservice.py`
 3. Navigate to `localhost:5000` and the app will be fully functional.

+## How to view admin logs
+In this project, there exists an account to view all the transaction, OBS, and authentication logs.
+Also on this dashboard you can view the profit and loss for the bank and each individual stock.
+To access the administrator account, perform the following steps:
+1. Run the project.
+(Refer to the (How to Run)[#how-to-run] section)
+2. Click on 'Login'
+3. Enter the username `admin@admin.com`
+4. Enter the password `admin1`
+5. Click 'Submit'